Appcues Features: Everything You Need to Know About This Popular Product Adoption Tool

 One of Appcues’ newest features, Events Explorer, makes it easy to view, validate, and visualize events in one place.

 This helps with understanding overall feature usage, without the need to set up custom events using code.
+The Essential plan included 10 events, if you need more you’ll have to upgrade to the Growth plan ($879/mo annually).

 Better alternative: Userpilot Feature Tagging